bringyourownideas/laravel-sitemap/README.md

 A simple website crawler using [php-spider](https://github.com/mvdbos/php-spider) and SimpleXMLElement to generate a sitemap.xml-file.
 The file will be stored in the `public/`-directory.
 It is commonly used with the [SEO-friendly CommonMark Blog Package](https://github.com/spekulatius/laravel-commonmark-blog) at [bring your own ideas](https://bringyourownideas.com).

 The sitemap generator is using the meta tag `article:modified_time` to identify the last modification. `Noindex` in robots meta-tag will be considered and the page will be left out.
-If a canoncial URL is set in the document, this one will be used instead.
+If a canonical URL is set in the document, this one will be used instead.
 Priorities are guessed based on the depth of the page in the website.

 ## Why a Sitemap.xml?